City-of-Helsinki/outdoors-sports-map/README.md

 ## Development

 Follow the instructions to set up local development environment.
-Altertanively, you can use Docker [see below](#development-with-docker)
+Altertanively, you can use Docker ([see below](#development-with-docker)).

 ### Prerequisites

-- On Linux, `node-sass` currently requires Node.js v11
+- On Linux, `node-sass` currently requires Node.js v11 or older
 - Install [NPM](https://www.npmjs.com/) and [Yarn](https://yarnpkg.com)

 ### Setup

-After cloning this repository, create a new `.env` file from the provided `.env.example` file.
+After cloning this repository, create a new `.env` file from the provided `.env.example` file:

 ```
 cp .env.example .env